-(Access to a digital camera required.)
-An introduction to basic photographic procedures.
-Emphasis is on composing, taking, and editing photographs.
+(Access to a digital camera with manual settings is required.)
+An introduction to basic photographic procedures with an emphasis on composing, taking, and editing photographs.
 Discussion covers the historical development of photography.
 Students may receive credit for only one of the following courses: ARTT 152 or PHOT 198.